confluentinc/ksql/docs/installation/server-config/security.rst

 All ACLs described are ``ALLOW`` ACLs, where the principal is the user the KSQL server has authenticated as, with the Apache Kafka cluster, or an appropriate group that includes the authenticated KSQL user.

-.. tip:: For more information about ACLs see :ref:`kafka_authorization` and for more information about interactive and
+.. tip:: For more information about ACLs, see :ref:`kafka_authorization`.
-         non-interactive queries, see :ref:`restrict-ksql-interactive`.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ACLs on Literal Resource Pattern